Team-309-Hydro-Pro/EGR314-Spring2024-Team309.github.io/User_needs_Benchmarking_Requirements.md

 5.2 All wiring will remain enclosed and water resistant.

+5.3 Wiring and water compartment will remain in seperate compartments.

-5.3 Temperature conditions should not affect or compromise the encasing of the product.
+5.4 Temperature conditions should not affect or compromise the encasing of the product.

 #### Open Questions

 ·   	Will wifi connectivity differ vastly from computer to mobile users?

-·   	Will an aerial approach be attainable for a different take on the project?

-·   	Can we make the apparatus applicable to multiple weather conditions?
+  - With current configuration, yes.
+Since the product currently works through the MQTT explorer compatibility with a computer (and some android applications) is more clear until a website that extracts the necessary data from the MQTT explorer is set up for regular mobile and web access.

 ·   	Will it be possible to switch sensors for more user applications?
+  - There is a possibilty to implement a switch system but with the final design it is more beneficial to use multiple sensors at the same time for the most accurate monitoring.

 ·   	How would the team be able to make the product durable?

 ·     If there is some terrible weather like storms, dangerously hot or cold, what would happen to the product?

-·     How to apply artificial intelligence in the project?
+·     How could artificial intelligence be applied in the project?

-·     Is the product manual or automated?

-·     Can the product be connected to satellite networks like Starlink?\
+·     Can the product benefit from satellite networks like Starlink?

-·     Is the product manual or automated?
+·     Will the product only be useful indoors?